chrisjwaddell/bab/README.md

 ### Search result output
 The results layout can be customized.
 Here is also where you select if and where to display the filename and line number.\
 You can insert filename anywhere by putting in *{F}*.
 Insert a line number by inserting *{N}*.\
-There are 3 sections and 3 columns to the results section\
+There are 3 sections and 3 columns to the results section.

 *Filelist at top* - Show a file list of files found at the top.
 This can be handy if you use macros to flick between file results fast.\